patrickbucher/read-think-write/content/charlatans-and-megatrends.md

 even the best solution?
 Or is walking or just staying home maybe a more reasonable approach?

-Behind so-called _Megatrends_ are often nothing more than a disguise for a bias to use certain kinds of tools.
+So-called _megatrends_ are often nothing more than a disguise for a bias to use certain kinds of tools.
 Take _Digitalization_ as an example, which is nothing more than a bias to use computers over other tools to solve all possible kinds of issues.
 If it's digital, it must be good; using computers is good.
 The actual problems to be solved are hardly analyzed.
 Solution approaches not involving the respective tool aren't even considered.
 The solution space is heavily restricted right at the beginning by the tool that shall be used.

-A charlatan first has to convince his customers that they have a problem, for which he has the proper solution—or the proper tool for that solution.
+A charlatan first has to convince his customers that they have a problem, for which he has the proper solution—or the proper tool supporting that solution.
 Again, first comes the tool bringing forth a solution approach, which then only needs to be argued into the gap between the supposed problem and a desired solution.

-Since the argument starts with the tool, the charlatan's tool has to support the solutions to a vast set of problems.
+Since the argument starts with the tool, the charlatan's offer has to support the solutions to a vast set of problems.
 As snake oil in the Wild West supposedly cured gullible customers from all sorts of ailments, megatrends as _Digitalization_, _Artificial Intelligence_, and the _Blockchain_ (at least